Suicide of Hamed Nastoh

-Hamed Bismel Nastoh (December 18, 1985 – March 11, 2000) was a Canadian high school student who killed himself by jumping off the Pattullo Bridge due to bullying.
+Hamed Nastoh (December 18, 1985 – March 11, 2000) was a Canadian high school student who killed himself by jumping off the Pattullo Bridge due to bullying.

 Early life

-Nastoh was born to Afghan parents in Abbotsford, British Columbia.
-His parents fled Afghanistan in 1984 during the Soviet-Afghanistan War.
-His mother Nasima, who has a degree in psychology, got a job at Immigration, Refugees and Citizenship Canada, while his father Karim, a professor of geography and history, sold Persian rugs.
-Nastoh attended Enver Creek Secondary School in Surrey along with his brother Abdullah.
-Nastoh was described as a smart student who liked horror movies, reading, dancing and music.
+Nastoh was born on December 18, 1985, in Abbotsford, British Columbia.
+His parents, Nasima and Karim, had moved from Afghanistan to Canada a year prior to escape the Soviet-Afghanistan War.
+Nasima, who had a degree in psychology, worked at Immigration, Refugees and Citizenship Canada, while Karim, a professor of geography and history, sold Persian rugs.

+Nastoh attended Enver Creek Secondary School in Surrey with his brother, Abdullah.
+Nastoh was described as an intelligent student with a passion for horror movies, literature, dance, and music.
 Nastoh, then 14 years old, was bullied in person.
 In a note, he mentions to his parents that high school was terrible for him, everyone in his school would call him "gay", "fag", "queer", "four-eyes" and "big-nose" because his average grades were above 90 percent.
 He left a suicide note saying "I hate myself for doing this to you," he wrote to his parents.
 "I really, really hate myself, but there is no other way out."